EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ## Multiple Dependencies

-Once the `Dough` has risen, we need to bake it.
+Once the `Dough` has risen, we want to bake it.
 For this we will need some way to apply `Heat`:

 ```scala 3 mdoc:silent
 import zio.*